ashdesu33/ifprinter/Interview/jose_src/jose.md

 ### The Form

-#### Can you share more about what kind of work you do in gráﬁca social studio?
+#### Can you share more about what kind of work you do in Buena Gráﬁca Social Studio?
 **Image:** jose_src/1.png

 Buena Gráﬁca is a platform we use to work with the Providence and regional community.
 We develop our practice together, but our different specialties allow our work to take many forms.
 Tati focuses a lot on typography and book design, and I have a background in spatial design.
 We take on traditional projects like visual identity, booklets, posters, websites, and communication design strategies, but it also branches out to community engagement, public art and wayfinding projects